- What Factors Determine the Price of a Ukulele?

 Martin has an incredibly impressive line of ukuleles made from solid koa, which range from their basic $500 to almost $2,000.

 A Hawaiian company, Kamaka makes their ukuleles from the very best materials and construction methods.
 Their most basic ones start at $900 and keep going up from there.
+If you want something that is as traditional as possible, you may want to consider a Kamaka uke.

 While you might feel tempted to save money while buying your first ukulele if you really have a passion for learning the instrument, buying a cheap one will be counter-productive.